Secure Cooperative Regenerating Codes for Distributed Storage Systems: Secure MSCR Codes

 \subsection{Code construction for secure MSCR when $k=t=2$}

-We consider an interference alignment approach based on the one proposed in~\cite{LeScouarnec:Exact12}, considering $k=t=2$.
-(See also \cite{Shah:Interference12,Suh:Exact10}.)
-For any $(n,k,d,t)$ with $d\geq k$ and $n=d+t$, we have $\alpha=d-k+t=n-2$, and ${\mathcal{M}}=k(d-k+t)=2(d-k+t)=2\alpha$ at MSCR point.
-From the bound given in Proposition~\ref{thm:MSCRbound}, the achievability of positive secure file size is possible only when $(\ell_1,\ell_2)=(1,0)$ or $(\ell_1,\ell_2)=(0,1)$ when $k=2$.
+We consider an interference alignment approach based on the one proposed in~\cite{LeScouarnec:Exact12} with $k=t=2$.
+For any $(n,k,d,t)$ with $d\geq k$ and $n=d+t$, we have $\alpha=d-k+t=n-2$ and ${\mathcal{M}}=k(d-k+t)=2(d-k+t)=2\alpha$ at the normalized MSCR point, i.e., $\beta = \beta'=1$.
+(The general case of $\beta>1$ can be obtained by a parallel utilization of independent codes with $\beta=1$.)
+For $k = 2$, the bound given in Proposition~\ref{thm:MSCRbound} implies that the achievability of positive secure file size in the presence of an eavesdropper is possible only when $(\ell_1,\ell_2)=(1,0)$ or $(\ell_1,\ell_2)=(0,1)$.
 Corresponding bounds are given by $\mathcal{M}^{s} \leq \alpha$ and $\mathcal{M}^{s} \leq \alpha-1$, respectively.
-(For the latter bound, as $|\Ec_2|=1$, $\dv_{i,\Ec_2}$ necessarily consists of one symbol as $\beta=\beta'=1$, and the non-eavesdropped node participates in the repair of the eavesdropped node by sending $\beta$ or $\beta'$ symbols.)
+(For the bound corresdpoing to $\ell_2 = |\Ec_2|=1$, $\dv_{i,\Ec_2}$ necessarily consists of one symbol as $\beta=\beta'=1$, and the non-eavesdropped node participates in the repair of the eavesdropped node by sending $\beta$ or $\beta'$ symbols.
+Note that ${\rm DC}$ contacts only $k = 2$ nodes, and one of them is eavesdropped for the purpose of obtaining the upper bound here.)
 In the following, we construct codes achieving the stated bounds for both cases, hence establishing the secrecy capacity when $k=t=2$.
-We show this with codes having $n=d+t$, i.e., all the nodes participate in the repair.
+We show this with codes having $n=d+t$, i.e., all the surviving nodes participate in a node repair.
 The construction can be extended to cases with $n>d+t$ by following a similar approach and choosing a larger field size.

 \textbf{Case $1$: $\mathcal{M}^{s} = \alpha$ when $(\ell_1,\ell_2)=(1,0)$}